dphengsiaroun/dataviz-lille/README.md

 ```
 and check to result of count.

 6. On Kibana navigation, go to `Management` and `Create Index pattern`.
-The index name is equal to that defined in the logstash_filename.conf
+The index name is equal to that defined in the logstash_filename.conf.
+You can see your data on Kibana navigation in `Discover`.

+7. On Kibana navigation, go to `Vizualize` and click on button `+` to create a new visualization.
+Choose the coordinate map